Environmental Impact of Circular Agro-Food Chains

 - Weidema, B. P. (ed.), Assessing the environmental impact of agriculture, Burleigh Dodds Science Publishing, Cambridge, UK (ISBN: 978 1 78676 228 3.
 Contribution to Chapter 12 ‘The environmental impact of valorising agricultural by-products', by Rik Eweg en Jerke de Vries.

 About the professor

-Jerke de Vries obtained his MSc in Agricultural and Bioresource Engineering from Wageningen UR and obtained his doctorate in 2013 with a thesis entitled 'From animals to crops - Environmental consequences of current and future strategies for manure management'.
-As a teacher Jerke de Vries is involved in the courses Business Administration and Agribusiness and International Business.
+Jerke de Vries obtained his MSc in Agricultural and Bioresource Engineering from Wageningen UR and obtained his doctorate in 2014 with his thesis entitled 'From animals to crops - Environmental consequences of current and future strategies for manure management'.
+As a professor Jerke de Vries is involved in various courses of Business Administration and Agribusiness and International Business.

 Want to know more?

 If you would like to know more about the applied research group, then e-mail your question to email@example.com, call +31 (0)58-28 46 308 or find Jerke de Vries on social media: Facebook | LinkedIn

 PO Box 1528